FrameworkComputer/EmbeddedController/docs/fingerprint/fingerprint-factory-requirements.md

-# Chrome OS Fingerprint Factory Requirements
+# ChromeOS Fingerprint Factory Requirements

 This document provides an overview of factory requirements and testing for the fingerprint sensor.